 - This Way to Certain Death: There's numerous shipwrecks scattered around Hurricane River, giving an obvious hint as to how dangerous it is to pass through there.

-- Trash Talk: Bluto does this toward the guests as they enter his Boat Wash, complete with an Evil Laugh.
+- Trash Talk: Bluto does this toward the passengers as they enter his Boat Wash, complete with an Evil Laugh.
 A couple of examples:"Ahoy, bilge rats!
 You don't think your old shipmate Bluto would leave you high and dry, do you?"

 "Just between you to me, I think your old pal Popeye is all washed up!"